 Doctoral students must complete their degree within nine years of first enrollment.
-The student must pass the Comprehensive Exam by the end of the seventh semester (excluding summers) in the program if they were admitted without a Master's degree or by the end of the fifth semester if admitted with a Master's or the equivalent 15 credit hours.
+Full-time students should aim to pass the Comprehensive Exam by the end of the seventh semester (excluding summers) in the program if they were admitted without a Master's degree or by the end of the fifth semester (excluding summers) if admitted with a Master's or the equivalent 15 credit hours.